AniTrend/anitrend-v2/.github/ISSUE_TEMPLATE/bug-report.md

 Providing context helps us come up with a solution that is most useful in the real world, also include any logs if you have any in this section, if not please remove this section -->

-I have tested with multiple devices and the issue doesn't seem to be bound to any specific device, OS version or form factor.

-I have tested with ......